Like a lot of department stores,Fenwick has a tradition of creating special Christmas window displays.

 1. It was voiced by John Le Mesurier at the height of his Dad's Army fame.

-Although even he struggles with a particularly lame script.
+Although even he struggles to add a bit of stardust to a particularly lame script.
 His Wiki

 2. It uses some of the original Trumptonshire models [plus some additional interlopers] in specially filmed segments.